 Lobbying success starts here: at our seminars, or at your site

-Capitol Seminars presents Ray LeBov’s introductory “Lobbying 101 / The Legislative Process” course and advanced “Lobbying 201” course throughout the year in downtown Sacramento within a few blocks of the state capitol.
-Scroll down for more information about these courses, or use the form to the right to sign up immediately.
+Capitol Seminars presents Ray LeBov’s Lobbying 101: The Legislative Process & Legislative Advocacy and Lobbying 201: Completing the Picture seminars throughout the year at McGeorge School of Law and Policy on University of the Pacific’s Sacramento campus.
+Please scroll down for more information about these courses, or use the form to the right to sign up immediately.

 Our seminars offer you an invaluable learning experience

 Drawing on Ray LeBov’s 42 years of experience working in and around the Capitol, our seminars offer you the most concentrated, comprehensive and cost-effective way to learn the practical, real-world applications of lobbying in California.
 (Read what previous participants have had to say on our Testimonials page.)

 1. You’ll learn from people who’ve actually been there (and still are).
 Our instructors are veterans of both state government and governmental advocacy.
 You’ll find their personal anecdotes and insights invaluable in learning about the process of advocacy, the pitfalls to avoid, and the people skills and best practices you need to be successful.